ajheikki/coursera-GettingAndCleaningData/README.md

 ## Coursera - Getting and Cleaning Data - Course Project

-This is a repository for the course project for the Coursera Getting and Cleaning Data course.
+This is a repository for the course project for the Coursera Getting and Cleaning Data course (2015).

 # Used data
 A description of the data used in this project can be found at: